AdamR22/python-tcp-server/README.md

 ## Challenges Faced
 ----------------------
-Some of the problems currently faced by the project are;
+Some of the issues facing the project are;

-- Buffering
+- Buffering:
   When more that one client is connected, the command isn't immediately received by the sendee(s).
   A hack to overcome this is to press the enter key in the sendee(s) client(s).

   A client may also 'hang' after the enter key is pressed.
-To resolve this, send a command from aother client.
+To resolve this, send a command from another client.

-- 'Lost commands'
+- 'Lost commands':
   Sending multiple commands in succession results in only the first one being sent.

 ## Running the project